Liquid plant manure: Political and regulatory situation

 In 2017, the EU authorised the use of nettles (Urtica spp.) as a starting material for the production of commercial plant protection products.

 In France, the introduction of new agricultural framework legislation in 2006 triggered a major controversy, the so-called "nettle manure war".
 The law banned the possession, marketing and advertising of unapproved plant protection products.
 Intended as a stricter legislation for conventional plant protection products and especially to better control banned products, this legislation also covered plant manures and other selfmade preparations that had never passed an official evaluation or approval process.
 It was widely seen as a lobbying success for agroindustry and a grotesque culmination of continued attacks on smallholder agriculture.
 A case involving agriculturist Éric Petiot, who was prosecuted by the General Directorate of Competition, Consumption and Repression of Frauds (DGCCRF) for co-authoring a popular book on plant manures, attracted public attention.
-The stinging nettle became the symbol of a movement and as a symbolic protest, activists demonstratively distributed the illegalized nettle water, for example at weekly markets.
+The stinging nettle became the symbol of a movement and as a symbolic protest, activists distributed nettle water, for example, at weekly markets.
 The Ministry of Agriculture lifted the ban in April 2011.

 In Germany, the ingredients for certain liquid plant manures or the respective plant extracts are listed by the Federal Office of Consumer Protection and Food Safety as plant strengthening agents and are commercially available from several manufacturers.